fuzzymeme/TutorApp/README.md

 ToDo:
 * TODOs
-* Remove references to gapHistory which is not sufficient to the task and has been replaced with history.
 * Seems to be generating long gaps - and negative gaps with the full data set.
 * Able to start from a fresh bundle - without history
 * Scores and stats in another tab